 \subsection{Spectroscopic Observations}

 In addition to our classification spectra obtained from SPRAT and LRIS, we obtained follow-up spectra of ASASSN-20hx with the SuperNova Integral Field Spectrograph \citep[SNIFS;][]{lantz04} on the 88-inch University of Hawaii telescope (UH88), LRIS on the 10-m Keck I telescope, SPRAT on the 2-m Liverpool Telescope, and the Multi-Object Double Spectrographs \citep[MODS;][]{pogge10} on the Large Binocular Telescope \citep[LBT; ][]{hill06}.
 Three of our spectra were obtained prior to peak light and nineteen were obtained after peak.
 Most of the spectra were reduced and calibrated with standard IRAF procedures, such as bias subtraction, flat-fielding, 1-D spectroscopic extraction, and wavelength calibration.
+The LRIS spectra were reduced in part using LPipe \citep{perley19}.
 The SNIFS spectra were calibrated using a custom reduction pipeline.
 The flux calibration for our observations was initially done using standard star spectra obtained on the same nights as the science spectra and then refined using our follow-up photometry and blackbody fit results.

 All the classification and follow-up optical spectra for ASASSN-20hx are presented in Figure \ref{fig:opt_spec}.
-From top to bottom, the optical spectrum remains blue and featureless throughout the evolution.
+From top to bottom, the optical spectrum remains blue and largely featureless throughout the evolution.
+Nonetheless, the spectra do show some absorption lines of H$\alpha$, H$\beta$, \ion{Ca}{2} H and K, and \ion{Na}{1} D, although these are likely contamination from the bright host galaxy.
 The locations of several emission lines commonly seen in TDEs and AGNs are marked with vertical dashed lines.
 None of these lines appear in emission throughout the time period probed by these spectra.

 In addition to our optical spectra, we obtain three near-infrared (NIR) spectra of ASASSN-20hx with SpeX \citep{rayner03} on the NASA Infrared Telescope Facility (IRTF).
 These data were obtained in the short cross-dispersed mode giving us coverage over roughly the $zYJHK$ bands at moderate resolution.
 These spectra were reduced and calibrated with standard IRAF procedures, such as bias subtraction, flat-fielding, 1-D spectroscopic extraction, and wavelength calibration.
 When possible, a telluric standard from the same night was used to remove atmospheric contamination.